 As you can see, Beyond Milk is actually a combination of flax, rice and hemp, that is available in Original, Vanilla and Unsweetened.
 But to warn you, I’m pretty sure the ingredient information on the GoBeyond website (at my time of writing) isn’t correct.
 They do not list hemp as an ingredient at all, and the Unsweetened version has a sweetener listed.

 Fortunately, they do have a description on the GoBeyond website that is obviously specific to the present day Beyond Milk:

 “GoBeyond Foods has developed the first ‘Fully Functional’ line of Non-Dairy Milk beverages based upon our Proprietary “Beyond Milk®” formula.
 It combines our Omega-rich mix of Flax, Rice and Hemp, our low-Glycemic Sweetener Blend, and Nutrient-Rich Superfood flavorings.
 It is organic, vegan, dairy-free, gluten and GMO-Free.
-It is creamy, delicious and closer in taste, look and feel to dairy milk than any other brand – plus it has more Omega-3s than any other brand with over 2,500mg per serving.”
+Also creamy, delicious and closer in taste, look and feel to dairy milk than any other brand.
+Plus it has more Omega-3s than any other brand with over 2,500mg per serving.”

 Price: $4.99 per half gallon

 The FActs on Beyond Milk

 Certifications: Beyond Milk is Certified Organic and Certified Kosher Parve.